-According to the U.S. Environmental Protection Agency (EPA), one of the most important variables in determining water quality standards and Industrial Water Treatment Methods is the water’s designated use.
+According to The Environmental Protection Agency (EPA), one of the most important variables in determining water quality standards and industrial water treatment methods is the water’s intended use.

 Public water systems are required to publish annual water reports that identify the local water supply and level of contaminants.
 You can find this information through your local water utility website.
 Although the EPA regulations are in place to measure contaminants, they’re just a safeguard, protecting against the minimum.
 Culligan can perform an extensive water test to check for the presence of contaminants and recommend a long-term solution that can target and remove damaging contaminants from your water supply.